Convergence, concentration and critical mass phenomena in a model of cell motion with boundary signal production: Introduction

 In this model, the diffusion competes with the aggregating velocity, $\int_{\partial\Omega}f(c)\nu \dsigma$, and we address here the question whether or not this advection-diffusion equation could lead to concentration and possibly finite time blow-up, should the diffusion not be strong enough to balance the attractive velocity.
 More precisely, our main purpose here is to investigate the influence of the nonlinearity $f$ on the global or nonglobal solvability of problem \eqref{pbmP}.
 To this end we will consider functions which typically grow like a power for large values of $c$, namely

-and prove the phenomena of concentration on the boundary $\partial \Omega$ and finite time blow-up of the density for certain values of $m$.
+and will highlight phenomena of convergence, critical mass and finite time blow-up with concentration on the boundary, depending on the values of $m$.
 In a forthcoming paper \cite{MeuSou2}, we will study the existence and properties of traveling waves for bounded increasing nonlinearities involving saturation effects, typically of the form $f(c)=Lc/(c+\alpha)$ with $L,\alpha>0$.

-Let us briefly comment on the existing literature concerning \eqref{pbmP}.
-Non-linear and non-local convection-diffusion problems have raised many interesting and challenging mathematical issues, see \cite{QSb} e.g. for a recent review.
-One of the most famous example is the celebrated Keller-Segel model.
-It was introduced in the early 70's by E.F.
+Let us briefly comment on the existing literature related with \eqref{pbmP}.
+Non-linear and non-local convection-diffusion problems have raised many interesting and challenging mathematical issues, see \cite{QSb} e.g.~for a partial, recent review.
+One of the most famous examples is the celebrated Keller-Segel model, which was introduced in the early 70's by E.F.
 Keller and L.A.
 Segel in order to describe self-organization of amoebae and bacteria colonies \cite{Keller_Segel_70,Keller_Segel_71} (see \cite{Hillen_Painter,Horstmann,Blanchet} for modelling and analysis reviews).
-This model focuses on motion of cells.
-Cells randomly diffuse, and are attracted by a chemical signal which is secreted by the cells themselves.
-In the context of polarization and motility of eukaryotic cells on substrates, 2d models were designed in \cite{Berlyand2, Berlyand1,Berlyand_2021,LMVC,recho_1,recho_2,CMM2, JMB_EMV,PLOS}, but either they were mathematically studied in the 1d case in \cite{CMM1,CalvezMeunier,CHMV,Lepoutre_Meunier_Muller_JMPA,EMV,Lepoutre_Meunier_CMS}, or they were only partially studied in the 2d case \cite{Berlyand_2021,AlaMaMeu,CMM2} (traveling wave solutions).
-In a different context, the work \cite{DHMRW} studies a related 1d nonlocal and nonlinear electroreaction-diffusion model.
+One of the most intensively studied Keller-Segel type models, from the mathematical point of view, is the parabolic-elliptic cross-diffusive system \be \left\{ \right. \ee where $k\ge 0$ is a constant.
+Observe that the coupled PDE's in \eqref{pbmKS} can be rewritten as the nonlocal, advection-diffusion scalar equation